siliconbrain/siliconbrain.github.io/blog/either-in-csharp.md

 They are also known as variant records or discriminated unions.
 You are most likely to find them in functional languages.
 But what about primarily object-oriented languages?
-I recently had the need to use this construct in C#, but I wasn't satisfied with the most common solution, so I came up with my own.
+I recently had the need to use this construct in C#, but I wasn’t satisfied with the most common solution, so I came up with my own.

 ## The common approach